-From the 1st of January 2021, the date that Brexit went into full effect, all postal shipments from the UK to the EU now require a CN22 or CN23 form as well as a commercial invoice.
+Brexit came into full effect on the 1st of January 2021.
+Since then, all postal shipments from the UK to the EU now require a CN22 or CN23 form and a commercial invoice.

 Which form you need to use depends on the value and the weight of the package (which determines its monetary value).
 You will only ever need to use one CN form type per shipment.

 A CN22 form is required for shipping goods to the EU up to the value of £270.

 A CN23 form is required if the value of the goods exceeds £270.